Lime Street, Liverpool

 Lime Street in Liverpool, England, was created as a street in 1790.
 Its most famous feature is Lime Street railway station.
 It is part of the William Brown Street conservation area.

 History

 The street was named for lime kilns owned by William Harvey, a local businessman.
-When the street was laid out in 1790 it was outside the city limits, but by 1804 the lime kilns were causing problems at a nearby infirmary.
+The lime kilns were situated close to Lord Nelson Street.
+Before the street was laid out, the land was home to four windmills in the 1770s.
+The street was first known as 'Limekiln Lane' before taking its current name.
+When the street was laid out in 1790 it was outside the city limits, but by 1804 the lime kilns were causing problems at a nearby infirmary (situated where St Georges Hall now sits).
 The doctors complained about the smell, and so the kilns were moved away, but the street name remained unchanged.
+During the 1800s, the street was the site of several roperies.